tjntomas/appdemon-blink-app/README.md

 # appdemon-blink-app
-Appdaemon app to blink lights in Home Assistant
+An Appdaemon app to blink lights in Home Assistant.

 A simple app to blink a single light entity or a light group, and then restore the light to its previous state.
 If a light group is used, each individual light is restored to its previous state, even if the light was off, ie. when